 *the term "hypertrophy" means an increase in muscle size

 For this very reason, when it comes to leg training, we do not recommend solely relying on your bodyweight.
 Use barbell training and you won't stop progressing.

 Others will require it for good form, but you can live without it.

 However, there are some exercises that are impossible to perform if you don't have mobility.
-Lack of mobility in calisthenics will increase the strength demands by a lot.
+Lack of mobility in calisthenics will drastically increase the strength demands.

-Lack of mobility in calisthenics will increase the strength demands by a lot.
+Lack of mobility in calisthenics will drastically increase the strength demands.

 Some people may see this as a bad thing.
 Others may see it as a good thing.